let's grow alhambra

 Can I enter the garden to take a closer look at the plants?

-Yes, but please remember to close the garden gate when you leave.
+Yes, if you are part of the Garden Group, but please remember to close the garden gate when you leave.

 I don’t have room for a raised garden bed, but I would like to start a container garden, what can I do?